 There’s obviously not enough time in the day.
 We all say that at some point, sometimes frequently.
 But actually, depending on how we choose to use it, there is enough time.
 I know perfectly well that if I watched less TV, I would get more done of a productive nature—so I make a choice.
 Less time on Facebook or YouTube, playing Frisbee or guitar, or hanging at Starbucks—less on all of those could yield you more time too.
 The activities listed in the first paragraph above total 115 hours, but there are 168 hours in a week.
 It’s up to you how you spend the remaining 53—that’s more than seven every day—fooling around or doing laundry, attending a club meeting, dating, seeing a movie, or whatever else you want or need to do.

 To be more productive, the first thing you need to do is determine your time management style.
 This may seem annoying, but it is really useful.
-For one week (do this with a friend, to compare notes and make getting it done more likely) write down everything you do and how long it takes.
+For one week (do this with a friend, to compare notes and make getting it done more likely), write down everything you do and how long it takes.
 How long do morning preparations take you?
-Note how long it takes to get to school, to classes, to have lunch, to study, and whatever else needs doing, for the entire day.
+Note how long it takes to get to school, go to classes, have lunch, study, and whatever else needs doing for the entire day.
 I bet you find surprises by the time the week ends.
 If you work longer hours or have a family to care for, then your time is more constrained (and perhaps more unpredictable).
 But students manage all of these things and school.
 Often, paradoxically, those who have more to do are more effective and do better in school—and often in life.

 Once you know where your time is spent, you can make your schedule work more effectively for you.
 The best strategy is to plan.
 That means you need some tools: a planner, a PDA, a calendar.
 Use whatever works best for you; I emphasize use.
-I myself prefer a Google calendar and lots of lists and Post-It sticky notes.
-Planning is not simply recording when you have a dinner date or a paper due.
-It involves looking ahead and also back.
+I myself prefer a Google Calendar and lots of lists and Post-It sticky notes.
+Planning is not simply recording when you have a dinner date or a paper due; it involves looking ahead and also back.
 You look ahead to see, for example, when your paper is due, then look back to see where you have blocks of time to work on the paper.
 You should put tasks requiring long stretches of time, such as writing a term paper, in time blocks of an hour or more.
 Set a goal for a first draft and put that on your calendar.
 Make a date to show the draft to your professor.
-You not only impress your teacher but keep yourself from procrastinating.
+You'll not only impress your teacher but keep yourself from procrastinating.
 Other assignments, such as reading a novel for your literature class, may be done in small time chunks.
-Always have that book with you for the times when you’re on the bus to school or in line at the grocery, or just have some moments available.
+Always have that book with you for the times when you’re on the bus to school or in line at the grocery store or just have some moments available.
 But do put the reading on your to-do list for the day.

 Don’t beat yourself up if you don’t get everything done.
 Situations can interfere: illness, family needs, a new priority at work.
 A good plan allows some wiggle room.
 Planning allows you to slow down; it is healthier.
 Move an item to the next day if you can’t get to it.
 But if you have to keep moving items, it’s an indication of a problem, and you should stop to see what’s happening.

 One of the biggest factors interfering with a plan is fear.
 Really.
 You may be afraid you can’t write a paper, and so you put it off.
 It’s better to talk about matters making you anxious than to be paralyzed by the fear of them.
 This kind of fear can also relate to not being able to say no. Out of fear of being unpopular, you agree to go to a party you have no time for, chair a committee you have no time for, hang out when you know you should be studying or working.
-You can effectively say “no” by saying that you’re sorry but you have other plans, or are just swamped.
+You can effectively say “no” by saying that you’re sorry but you have other plans or are just swamped.
 You don’t have to explain more than that.
 You want to be the person with clear priorities, and that includes planning time for yourself.
 A nap means you are busy, as does the gym.
 And the time you lose because you got sick from lack of sleep or food or exercise is really time wasted.